Alternate Monk

 10th-level Way of the Wu Jen feature

 You weave your martial arts with spiritual magic.
-When you cast a Wu Jen spell with a casting time of 1 action, you can expend 2 Ki Points to cast it as a bonus action instead.
+When you cast a Wu Jen spell with a casting time of 1 action, you can expend 2 Ki to cast it as a bonus action instead.

 Master of the Elements